Beastars: Anime

 In February 2019, it was announced that Beastars would get an anime television series adaptation animated by computer animation studio Orange.
 Shin'ichi Matsumi directed the series, with Nanami Higuchi handling series composition, Nao Ootsu designing the characters, and Satoru Kōsaki composing the series' music.
 The series aired from October 10 to December 26, 2019, and aired on Fuji TV's +Ultra anime programming block and other channels.
 At the conclusion of the TV broadcast, a second season was announced.
 Animation studio Orange returned to produce the second season, which aired from January 7 to March 25, 2021.
 On July 20, 2021, studio Orange and Netflix Japan announced that the anime series would be receiving a third season.
 On December 7, 2021, Studio Orange announced that the continuation would be the final season.
-The final season will be split into two cours, with the first part premiered worldwide on December 5, 2024, and the second part is set to premiere in 2026.
+The final season was split into two cours, with the first part premiering worldwide on December 5, 2024, and the second on March 7, 2026.

-The opening song for the first season is "Wild Side", performed by ALI, while the ending theme songs, performed by Yurika are "Le zoo" (episodes 2, 5, 8 and 9), "Sleeping instinct" (episodes 3, 7 and 10), "Marble" (episodes 4, 6 and 11) and "Floating Story on the Moon" (episodes 12).
+The opening song for the first season is "Wild Side", performed by ALI, while the ending theme songs, performed by Yurika are "Le zoo" (episodes 2, 5, 8 and 9), "Sleeping instinct" (episodes 3, 7 and 10), "Marble" (episodes 4, 6 and 11) and "Floating Story on the Moon" (episodes 12 and 48).
 The opening song for the second season is "Kaibutsu" (怪物) and the ending theme song is "Yasashii Suisei" (優しい彗星); both songs are performed by Yoasobi.
 The opening theme for the first part of the third season is "Into the World", performed by Satoru Kōsaki and Issei, while the ending theme is "Feel Like This" by Yu-Ka.
+The opening theme for the second part of the third season is "La Feralia", performed by Satoru Kōsaki, while the ending theme is "Tiny Light" by Seventeen.

 Season 1 of Beastars was released on March 13, 2020, on Netflix outside of Japan.
 Its second season was released on the streaming service on July 15, 2021.